In the mid-20th century, laser technology came out.

 From the current situation of the laser cutting machine in the market, the effect of laser on cutting black metal is better.
 The cutting speed is fast and the cutting thickness can reach 20mm or higher.

-Because of the reflection effect of nonferrous metal’s molecular structure to the laser beam, the cutting effect of nonferrous metal is slightly worse.
+Because of the reflection effect of nonferrous metal’s molecular structure to the laser beam, the cutting effect of the nonferrous metal is slightly worse.
 And the machine must be equipped with a reflector.

 According to statistics, the thickness of the cut aluminum alloy is not more than half of the black metal.